orchestracities/documentation/docs/keycloak.md

 and the portal client, the latter containing script mappers described in the Keycloak Mappers section below.

+## Multitenancy in Keycloak

+Tenants in Keycloak are represented as Groups.
+Subgroups of these Tenant Groups represent both the Service Paths used by the Orchestra Cities APIs, and the larger roles that users can have within Tenants.

+This entire setup is done in order to provide multitenancy support, whilst keeping everything in a single Keycloak realm.
+Though realms are the intended way to handle multitenancy within Keycloak, clients cannot be shared across multiple realms.
+This means that if more than one realm was used, one per Tenant, then each realm would need its own clients, and thus multiple APIs would be needed as well.
+By using groups instead, this issue is avoided.

 ## Tenants and Groups in Keycloak

-Tenants in Keycloak are represented as Groups.
-Subgroups of these Tenant Groups represent both the Service Paths used by the Orchestra Cities APIs, and the larger "roles" that users can have within Tenants (Admin, Developer, User, Device).

 ![Keycloak and Portal diagram](rsrc/keycloak/tenant_groups.png)

-Tenant Groups are marked are such with the attributes "tenant" and "service" within Keycloak, whilst Service Path groups are marked with the attribute "servicePath".
+Keycloak Tenant Groups are marked are such with the attributes "tenant" and "service" within Keycloak, whilst Service Path groups are marked with the attribute "servicePath".

-This entire setup is done in order to provide multy-tenancy support, whilst keeping everything in a single Keycloak realm.
-Keycloak can easily track what tenants users have a role in by having them registered to the associated subgroup (e.g. Admin of City_X), and the scopes these subgroups allow (e.g. viewing/editing/creating/deleting devices registered and so on).
+Keycloak can easily track which tenants users have a role in by having them registered to the associated subgroup (e.g. Admin of City_X), thus allowing the scopes these subgroups possess (e.g. viewing/editing/creating/deleting devices registered and so on).

+The default Groups that should exist as subgroup of each tenant group:

+- **Admin**: The group that represents the administrators of the Tenant.
+This Group is mandatory, as there needs to be some sort of administrator for each Tenant.
+  It's particularly important for the Admin Portal, as without at least one Admin it would be impossible to create new groups or add users to them outside of the Keycloak Admin Console.
+- **Developer**: A developer within the Tenant, able to create, delete and edit resources as well as view them.
+- **User**: A user of the platform, meaning they should be able to view resources, but perhaps not create new ones, alter or delete them.
+- **Device**: This represents not a physical user, but rather a Device, sending data to something like the Context Broker for instance.

+Other Groups can be created, and the scopes customised for each, enabling administrators to decide how people and devices interact with the components of the platform and their resources.

+## Creating a new Tenant

+Creating a new Tenant is simply a matter of creating a new root level Group from the Keycloak Admin Console, and adding the following attributes to the Group:

+- ```service=true```
+- ```tenant=true```

+At least the Admin subgroup needs to be created under the Tenant group.
+This subgroup needs the ```data-admin``` realm role, as well as the ```resource_server``` client roles that enable the management of users and groups for this Tenant:

+- ```user:read```
+- ```user:write```
+- ```user:create```
+- ```user:delete```
+- ```group:read```
+- ```group:write```
+- ```group:create```
+- ```group:delete```

+From there, one can create new subgroups for user roles, as well as subgroups for service paths, as explained in the previous section.

 ## Keycloak mappers